 What age groups are more indebted in the U.S.?

-The generation with the highest level of consumer debt in the U.S. was Generation X with over 146,000 U.S. dollars of debt in 2021.
+The age group with the highest level of consumer debt in the U.S. was belonging to the Generation X with approximately 154,700 U.S. dollars of debt in 2022.
 The next generations with high consumer debt levels were baby boomers and millennials, whose debt levels were similar.
 In comparison, credit card debt is more equally distributed across all ages.
 There is an exception among people under 35 years old, who are significantly less burdened with credit card debt.
 However, most consumers expect to get rid of their debt in the short term.

 College expenses as a source of debt